TomerFi/aioswitcher/.github/CONTRIBUTING.md

 Contributing is pretty straight-forward:

 - Fork the repository
+- Create a new branch on your fork
 - Commit your changes
 - Create a pull request against the `dev` branch